surfaceUsed/http-file-server/Documents/Project-structure.md

 **`servlet/`**
 - The package implements server-like functionality to handle HTTP requests.
-- The classes provide ways to retrieve the correct serlvet instance for the requests, process it, and generate an appropriate HTTP response.
+- The classes provide ways to retrieve the correct servlet instance for the requests, process it, and generate an appropriate HTTP response.

 **`util/`**